Nkctro/Mesh-Annotation-Layers/README.md

 #### Assigning Elements to Layers

-1. Select the mesh elements (vertices, edges, or faces) you want to annotate
+1. Select the mesh elements (vertices, edges, or faces) you want to annotate.
-2. Click one of the assignment buttons:
+2. Use the assignment controls:
-   - **Vertices**: Assign selected vertices
-   - **Edges**: Assign selected edges
-   - **Faces**: Assign selected faces
+   - **Assign Selected**: Add the current selection to the active layer.
+   - **Assign Loop**: Capture the detected edge or face loop and add it to the active layer.
+   - **Selected -> New Layer**: Create a new layer and move the current selection there in one step.
+   - **Loop -> New Layer**: Create a new layer directly from the detected loop.
-3. The selected elements will be overlaid with the layer's color
+3. The selected elements or loop will be overlaid with the layer's color.

 #### Managing Layers